-To Apply: Please submit your cover letter and resume to: email@example.com.
+To Apply: : Please submit your resume and a thoughtful cover letter explaining why you would be a good fit for this position to: email@example.com.

-(Please put “HERS Rater/Energy Auditor” in the subject line).
+(Please put “Assistant Project Manager/HERS Rater” in the subject line).

 NEI is committed to developing a diverse staff.
 We are an Equal Opportunity Employer.
 Minorities and women are encouraged to apply.